scaleoutsystems/fedn/README.rst

 Quick start
 -----------

-Clone this repository, locate into it and start a complete pseudo-distributed FEDn network using docker-compose:
+Clone this repository, locate into it and start a pseudo-distributed FEDn network using docker-compose:

 .. code-block::